SM 32x200 [2xM8] / N52 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets are able to complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these products are able to hinder the diagnostic process in case of swallowing.

 Never bring neodymium magnets close to a phone and GPS.